thebhavye/FFCS-Master/README.md

 # How to Run the Project

-📍 Navigate to the project folder first
+Navigate to the project folder first
-Example:

-cd c:\bhavye\New folder (2)

 You need to run the project in 2 separate terminals.

-🔹 Terminal 1 – Backend (Flask API on Port 5000)
+Terminal 1 – Backend (Flask API on Port 5000)

 Install Flask (if not already installed):